- 19 Jul 2023

 Serverless360's fine-grained access control is aided by a user access policy with personalized function capability.

-Business Activity Monitoring (hereafter referred to as "product") has three system-defined roles and can contain any number of user-defined roles.
+Business Activity Monitoring (hereafter referred to as "module") has three system-defined roles and can contain any number of user-defined roles.
 The System-defined roles are:

-The Owner has complete access to the product, including managing users and roles in that product.
-No other role other than Account owner and Owner of the product can manage users and roles.
+The Owner has complete access to the module, including managing users and roles in that module.
+No other role other than Account owner and Owner of the module can manage users and roles.

 The Contributor has access to manage everything at the scope at which it is assigned.